dtemkin/dtemkin.github.io/_posts/2020-04-30-plotly-conditional.md

 author: Dan Temkin
 excerpt: A more robust example of how to design and structure data for a barchart that changes with a drop down selection using Plotly
+excerpt_separator: <!-- more -->
+comments: false
 tags:
 - plotly
 - nba
 - barchart
 - basketball
 - python
-excerpt_separator: <!-- more -->
-comments: false
-type: tutorial
+type: "tutorial"
 featured: true
 ---